Fredincorporation/Umegga/README.md

 - Tailwind CSS and Lucide React for the interface
 - WebMCP for model-driven tools
 - Groq-compatible OpenAI chat completions for agent dialogue
+- Cloudflare Worker for the standalone agent-chat backend

 ## Project Layout